 Novice Emerging Accomplished Highly Inclusive The school generally works in isolation from the community, though community partners sometimes support specific projects.
+School policy inhibits or prevents students from leaving school grounds to participate in community activities.
+The school is occasionally asked to assist with events or projects in the community.
 Students and staff seek opportunities to engage community entities in school activities.
+Students are given opportunities to interact with diverse entities within the community, reflecting ethnic, cultural, socioeconomic, age and ability differences.
 Students and staff are trained in collaborative skills and are expected to build meaningful diverse partnerships with the community.
+Communication and ongoing interaction with community partners is central to the school.
+Students work with partners to develop common goals and implement shared projects.
+The community accepts and encourages inclusive practices in the schools and wider community.
 The school and community create and work toward a shared vision that supports and sustains an inclusive school climate.
-School policy inhibits Students are given Communication and Students and staff at or prevents students from leaving school ground to participate in community activities. opportunities to interact with diverse entities within the community, reflecting ethnic, cultural, socio economic, age and ability differences. ongoing interaction with community partners is central to the school. the school maintain mutually beneficial relationships with community entities that represent a broad cross-section of the community.
-The school is occasionally asked to assist with events or projects in the community.
-Students work with partners to develop common goals and implement shared projects.
+Students and staff at the school maintain mutually beneficial relationships with community entities that represent a broad cross-section of the community.
 Participants in school-community collaborations regularly reflect on their shared goals, progress and effectiveness of their collaborative process.